WeiXie03/WeiXie03.github.io/README.md

 # Hugo Simple Theme
-This is a very simple and lightweight Hugo Theme inspired by the geniuses behind [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com/).
+Welcome to my personal website!
+I use a very simple and lightweight Hugo Theme inspired by the geniuses behind [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com/) and enhanced by the genius Brian Chen.
+You can check out his own website at [chenbrian.ca](https://chenbrian.ca).
-For an example of it in action, see [chenbrian.ca](https://chenbrian.ca)

-However it contains a few modern niceties like non-ugly tables, ability to embed pdfs and videos, and a few other things.
-It contains *extremely minimal* css; i.e. just enough so that we get some shading behind monospace text, etc.

-## Screenshots

 ## Features
 - Embed video with `{{< video src="video.webm">}}`.
 Note that only .webm files are supported but this is easily extended.
 - Embed pdf with `{{< pdf src="pdf_file.pdf">}}`.
 - Insert a table of contents with `{{< toc>}}`.